 I had long thought that pregnancy and childbirth were interesting and when I was in nursing school my summer job was as a nurse’s assistant in labor and delivery.
 That’s when I realized I wanted to do it for a living.

-Asabea in knit sweater
+Asabea in knitted sweater for pregnancy and nursing.

 With all the knowledge you have as a midwife, was there anything about your own pregnancy that surprised you?